 **Best of Show**

 I have taught art at the university level for over 30 years.
 I have installed over 34 large scale, site-specific sculpture around the country.
-I have won dozens of awards related to my art and been published in several magazines and catalogues.
+I have won dozens of awards related to my art and been published in several magazines and catalogs.
 I have judged over 75 art exhibitions.
-I have conducted numerous worksshops from pre-schoolers, to graduate programs at major universities.
-I grew up in Iowa, BA in Art-Sculpture from Montana State University in Bozeman, MT, and completed my MFA in Sculpture at the University of Massachusetts at Amherst in1981.
+I have conducted numerous workshops from pre-schoolers, to graduate programs at major universities.
+I grew up in Iowa, BA in Art-Sculpture from Montana State University in Bozeman, MT, and completed my MFA in Sculpture at the University of Massachusetts at Amherst in 1981.

 Sales price - $11,000